laufergall/webscraping_workshop/workshop/task_03/task_03.md

 docker-compose up --build backend
 ```

-See that this container is up by:
+On another terminal, see that the backend container is done with building and already up by:

 ```
 docker ps